 We then set to work with our own fibers.
 Here are some of the results of our day of dyeing.

 On a perfect summer day we met at Phyllis’s to prepare for our dye workshop next month.
 We needed to mordant our yarns and fabrics to prepare them to “take” the cochineal and osage orange dyes we will use next month.
-For dyers a mordant is “ “.
+For dyers a mordant is “a substance used in dyeing to fix the coloring matter“.
 In our case we are using alum.